GeoCat/odoo/README.md

 pip install -r odoo/requirements.txt
 ```

-The folder structure should now look like this:
+The folder structure should now look like this, where `geocat` is this repository and `odoo` and `enterprise` are the official Odoo repositories:

 ```
 GeoCatERP/